Efraín Ríos Montt: Later political career

-According to political scientist Regina Bateson, in this new phase of his career Ríos Montt embraced populism as his core political strategy.
+According to political scientist Regina Bateson, in this new career phase, Ríos Montt embraced populism as his core political strategy.
 He was an FRG congressman between 1990 and 2004.
-In 1994, he was elected president of the unicameral legislature.
-He tried to run again in the 1995–96 Guatemalan general election, but was barred from entering the race.
-Alfonso Portillo was chosen to replace Ríos Montt as the FRG's presidential candidate, and he narrowly lost to Álvaro Arzú of the conservative National Advancement Party.
+In 1994, he was elected president of the National Congress.
+He tried to run again in the 1995–96 Guatemalan general election but was barred from entering the race.
+The FRG chose Alfonso Portillo to replace Ríos Montt as the party's presidential candidate, and he narrowly lost to Álvaro Arzú of the conservative National Advancement Party.
 In his youth, Portillo had been affiliated with the Guerrilla Army of the Poor (EGP), one of the Marxist insurgent groups that later became part of the Guatemalan National Revolutionary Unity (URNG) and which Ríos Montt had combated during his term as president in 1982–83.

-The Guatemalan Civil War officially concluded in 1996 with the signing of the peace accords between the Guatemalan government and the URNG, who thereafter organized as a legal political party.
+The Guatemalan Civil War officially concluded in 1996 with the signing of the peace accords between the Guatemalan government and the URNG, which after that was organized as a legal political party.
 In March 1999, U.S. President Bill Clinton declared that "for the United States, it is important I state clearly that support for military forces and intelligence units which engaged in violence and widespread repression [in Guatemala] was wrong and the United States must not repeat that mistake."

 Ríos Montt's FRG party was successful in the 1999 Guatemalan general election.
-Its candidate, Alfonso Portillo, was elected president and the party also obtained a majority in the National Congress.
+Its candidate, Alfonso Portillo, was elected president, and the party also obtained a majority in the National Congress.
 Ríos Montt then served four consecutive one-year terms as president of Congress, from 2000 to 2004.

-President Portillo admitted the involvement of the Guatemalan government in human rights abuses over the previous 20 years, including two massacres that took place during Ríos Montt's presidency.
-The first was in Plan de Sánchez, in Baja Verapaz, with 268 dead, and in Dos Erres in Petén, where 200 people were murdered.
+In 2000, President Portillo admitted the involvement of the Guatemalan government in human rights abuses over the previous 20 years, including two massacres that took place during Ríos Montt's presidency.
+The first was at Plan de Sánchez, in Baja Verapaz, with 200 dead, and the second at Dos Erres, in Petén, where 120 people were murdered.